MariaDB vs Postgres

 PostgreSQL is a high-performance, enterprise-class open source relational database that supports SQL (relational) and JSON (non-relational) querying.

-In this sub-topic, we will differentiate between Postgresql and MariaDB with the help of examples.
+In this sub-topic, we will differentiate between PostgreSQL and MariaDB with the help of examples.

 Features MariaDBPostgresql